vanzasetia/personal-website/src/blogs/redesigning-improving.md

 For the content, it was not "Lorem ipsum" text.
 I used the content from the priority guide.
 The English was still broken.
 I did not care about grammar.
 All I wanted to get was the visualization of the final product.

 I decided to separate the CSS from the HTML.
-This means all HTML pages would use one external style sheet.
-I wrote the style sheet badly, with lots of repeated code.
+This means all HTML pages would use one external stylesheet.
+I wrote the stylesheet badly, with lots of repeated code.
 At this point, the code quality still did not matter as long as those pages looked good on my browser.

 ## Key takeaways